ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 Usage: slcli file access-authorize [OPTIONS] VOLUME_ID

 Options:
-  -h, --hardware-id TEXT    The id of one SoftLayer_Hardware to authorize -v, --virtual-id TEXT     The id of one SoftLayer_Virtual_Guest to authorize -i, --ip-address-id TEXT  The id of one SoftLayer_Network_Subnet_IpAddress
+  -h, --hardware-id TEXT    The ID of one hardware server to authorize.
+  -v, --virtual-id TEXT     The ID of one virtual server to authorize.
-                            to authorize
+  -i, --ip-address-id TEXT  The ID of one IP address to authorize.
-  --ip-address TEXT         An IP address to authorize -s, --subnet-id TEXT      The id of one SoftLayer_Network_Subnet to
+  -p, --ip-address TEXT     An IP address to authorize.
+  -s, --subnet-id TEXT      An ID of one subnet to authorize.
-                            authorize
   --help                    Show this message and exit.
 ```